Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: EXPERIMENTATION AND SIMULATION RESULTS

 \section{EXPERIMENTATION AND SIMULATION RESULTS}

-In this section, we present a collection of experimental results that apply the greedy resource allocation strategy from section~\ref{sec:system_model}.
-In these experiments, we train a lightweight LSTM neural network on simulated wireless channel data using different loss functions, including the custom loss function presented in Definition~\ref{def:customloss} above.
-The software developed that supports our work can be found~\href{https://github.com/ML4Comms/greedy-resource-allocation-outage-classification}{here}~\cite{custom_loss}.
+In this section, we present a collection of experimental results that apply the resource allocation strategy from Section~\ref{sec:system_model}.
+In these experiments, we train a lightweight LSTM neural network on simulated wireless channel data {in-line with the Clarke's 3D model~\cite{618205}} using different loss functions, including the custom loss function presented in Definition~\ref{def:customloss} above.